-- 1.3.1 Persons engaged in the transport of dangerous goods shall be trained in the contents of dangerous goods requirements commensurate with their responsibilities.
+- 1.3.1 Persons engaged in the transport of dangerous goods shall be trained shall receive training in the contents of dangerous goods requirements commensurate with their responsibilities.
 Employees shall be trained in accordance with 1.3.2 before assuming responsibilities and shall only perform functions, for which required training has not yet been provided, under the direct supervision of a trained person.
-Training requirements specific to security of dangerous goods in Chapter 1.4 shall also be addressed. - 1.3.2 Individuals such as those who classify dangerous goods; pack dangerous goods; mark and label dangerous goods; prepare transport documents for dangerous goods; offer or accept dangerous goods for transport; carry or handle dangerous goods in transport; mark or placard or load or unload packages of dangerous goods into or from transport vehicles, bulk packagings or freight containers; or are otherwise directly involved in the transport of dangerous goods as determined by the competent authority; shall be trained in the following: - (a) General awareness/familiarization training: - (i) Each person shall be trained in order to be familiar with the general provisions of dangerous goods transport requirements; - (ii) Such training shall include a description of the classes of dangerous goods; labelling, marking, placarding and packaging, segregation and compatibility requirements; a description of the purpose and content of the dangerous goods transport document; and a description of available emergency response documents: - (b) Function-specific training: Each person shall be trained in specific dangerous goods transport requirements which are applicable to the function that person performs; - (c) Safety training: Commensurate with the risk of exposure in the event of a release and the functions performed, each person shall be trained in: - (i) Methods and procedures for accident avoidance, such as proper use of packagehandling equipment and appropriate methods of stowage of dangerous goods; - (ii) Available emergency response information and how to use it: - (iii) General dangers presented by the various classes of dangerous goods and how to prevent exposure to those hazards, including if appropriate the use of personal protective clothing and equipment; and - (iv) Immediate procedures to be followed in the event of an unintentional release of dangerous goods, including any emergency response procedures for which the person is responsible and personal protection procedures to be followed. - 1.3.3 Records of training received according to this Chapter shall be kept by the employer and made available to the employee or competent authority, upon request.
-Records shall be kept by the employer for a period of time established by the competent authority. - 1.3.4 The training required by 1.3.2 shall be provided or verified upon employment in a position involving dangerous goods transport and shall be periodically supplemented with retraining as deemed appropriate by the competent authority.
+Training requirements specific to security of dangerous goods in Chapter 1.4 shall also be addressed. - 1.3.2 Individuals such as those who classify dangerous goods; pack dangerous goods; mark and label dangerous goods; prepare transport documents for dangerous goods; offer or accept dangerous goods for transport; carry or handle dangerous goods in transport; mark or placard or load or unload packages of dangerous goods into or from transport vehicles, bulk packagings or freight containers; or are otherwise directly involved in the transport of dangerous goods as determined by the competent authority; shall be trained in the following shall receive the following training: - (a) General awareness/familiarization training: - (i) Each person shall be trained in order to be familiar shall receive training designed to provide familiarity with the general provisions of dangerous goods transport requirements; - (ii) Such training shall include a description of the classes of dangerous goods; labelling, marking, placarding and packaging, segregation and compatibility requirements; a description of the purpose and content of the dangerous goods transport document; and a description of available emergency response documents; - (b) Function-specific training: Each person shall be trained in shall receive detailed training concerning specific dangerous goods transport requirements which are applicable to the function that person performs; - (c) Safety training: Commensurate with the risk of exposure in the event of a release and the functions performed, each person shall be trained inshall receive training on: - (i) Methods and procedures for accident avoidance, such as proper use of packagehandling equipment and appropriate methods of stowage of dangerous goods; - (ii) Available emergency response information and how to use it; - (iii) General dangers presented by the various classes of dangerous goods and how to prevent exposure to those hazards, including if appropriate the use of personal protective clothing and equipment; and - (iv) Immediate procedures to be followed in the event of an unintentional release of dangerous goods, including any emergency response procedures for which the person is responsible and personal protection procedures to be followed. - 1.3.3 Records of training received according to this Chapter shall be kept by the employer and made available to the employee or competent authority, upon request.
+Records shall be kept by the employer for a period of time established by the competent authority.
+Records of all safety training undertaken shall be kept by the employer and made available to the employee if requested.